The Road to Randomness

 @Mislav: That does sound quicker, though it doesn’t help with multiple records.

 Depending on how much records do you need and how large is the table, this may be a better solution even for multiple records.
 Just cache the count and issue the finder multiple times.
-Even 5 queries can be faster than selecting 5 rows with RAND from a huge table.
-But if you need 100 rows, then RAND is the way.
+Even 5 queries can be faster than selecting 5 rows with RAND is the way.
 I just don’t see what might be the purpose for fetching so much random rows.

 I just tell you that the URL you specified is wrong